ESSENTIAL TEXTILES SKILLS

 Dawn Foxall (Textiles Teachers Skills Academy Founder) Design Consultant

 Dawn has 30 years experience in the textiles and garment industry including design consultant, schools presenter and resources developer for EMTEX; Fashion lecturer and programme developer at various UK Universities and FE colleges; course presenter for DATA, Key Stage Developments(KSD), SFE and other course providers.
-She is a co-founder of Liv.co.uk, where she managed design, buying and sourcing and continues to work with brands such as LUSH Soaps, sourcing ethical products.
+She is a co-founder of Liv.co.uk, the online ethical department store, where she manages design, buying and sourcing.

 COSTS & BOOKING VIA EVENTBRIGHT: £165/DAY

 All of these events are ticket only and payable IN ADVANCE.
 The Textile Teachers Academy uses Eventbrite to automate the bookings via credit card and cheque/BACS.
 When you book you will receive by email a full VAT invoice/receipt.

 PLEASE NOTE your booking confirmation and ticket will be emailed to both the delegate and person purchasing.
 If you do not receive your ticket it is most commonly caused by typing your email address incorrectly, or it is in your SPAM folder.
 Please check your booking carefully.
 It is VERY important that your school finance manager supplies your full name and PERSONAL SCHOOL email so that we are able to send you joining instructions and further details.
 If we only receive the ‘school office’ email address, we have found in the past that this delays information getting to you or information is not passed on.

 If you have any queries, please ask via the Eventbrite site messaging, and leave your phone number or email so that we can contact you easily.

 1. Once booked, if you cannot come You can send someone else, but you may not get a refund unless we can resell your ticket